MaximilianClemens/checkmk_fritzbox/README.md

 # checkmk_fritzbox
-This repository contains a modified [check_MK](https://mathias-kettner.com/) Fritz!Box Agent which can gather informations over the AVM AHA HTTP Interface about SmartHome Devices connected to an Fritz!Box.
+This repository contains a additional [check_MK](https://mathias-kettner.com/) Fritz!Box Agent which can gather informations over the AVM AHA HTTP Interface about SmartHome Devices connected to an Fritz!Box.
+In the first version this was a modification this was a modification of the normal checkmk fritzbox agent now it is seperated from it.<br>
 It also provides a Check for parsing the output, and WATO-Pages for configuring thresholds.

 ## CLI Usage
 ```
-./agents/special/agent_fritzbox --help
+./agents/special/agent_fritzbox_smarthome --help
-usage: agent_fritzbox [-h] [--debug] [--timeout TIMEOUT] [--check-upnp]
-                      [--check-smarthome]
-                      host [username] [password] [port] [{http,https}]
+usage: agent_fritzbox_smarthome [-h] [--debug] host [username] [password] [port] [{http,https}]

-Check_MK Fritz!Box Agent
+Check_MK Fritz!Box Smarthome Agent

 positional arguments:
   host                  Host name or IP address of your Fritz!Box
-  username              Only needed for smarthome check
-  password              Only needed for smarthome check
-  port                  Only needed for smarthome check
-  {http,https}          Only needed for smarthome check
+  username              required
+  password              required
+  port                  required
+  {http,https}          required

 optional arguments:
   -h, --help            show this help message and exit
   --debug               Debug mode: let Python exceptions come through
-  --timeout TIMEOUT, -t TIMEOUT
-                        Set the network timeout to <SEC> seconds.
-Default is
-                        10 seconds.
-Note: the timeout is not applied to the
-                        whole check, instead it is used for each API query.
-  --check-upnp          Use the UPNP API
-  --check-smarthome     Use the AHA HTTP Interface
 ```

 ## Tested Devices